 - Parents should set limits on screen time, lead by example, and communicate with their children about the importance of sleep.

 Electronic devices have become an integral part of most children’s lives.
 Kids use screen-based electronics throughout the day for schoolwork, entertainment, communication, and more.
-While technology offers countless educational and social benefits, there are also downsides to our widespread, easy access to these devices.
-One concern is the impact technology may be having on sleep.
+While technology offers countless educational and social benefits, there are also downsides to our widespread, easy access to these devices – including the impact technology may be having on sleep.

 What Is Blue Light?

 The screens of televisions, smartphones, tablets, computers, gaming systems, and certain e-readers all produce artificial blue light.
 However, we aren’t exposed to blue light solely through electronics.
 We get most of our blue light exposure from the sun.
-Additionally, light-emitting diode (LED) and fluorescent light bulbs — which have become increasingly common in homes due to their energy-efficiency — produce blue light.
+Additionally, LED and fluorescent light bulbs produce blue light.

 Blue Light and Melatonin

-Melatonin is a hormone that promotes feelings of sleepiness, and blue light suppresses the production of melatonin.
+Blue light suppresses the production of melatonin, a hormone that promotes feelings of sleepiness.
 Humans evolved to maintain a sleep-wake cycle based around the rising and setting of the sun.
-When we are exposed only to natural light from the sun, melatonin levels are low during the day, begin to increase in the evening following sunset, reach their peak in the middle of the night, and then gradually decrease until morning.
+When we only receive natural sunlight, our melatonin levels are low during the day, but they start to rise after sunset.
+They reach their highest point in the middle of the night and then slowly decrease until morning.